link to ringley website

 Improving the quality of rented homes

 The subpar quality of rented homes threatens the health and safety of over 12 percent of households, as over a half million rented homes are unfit to live in making the approximate number of people who live in seriously low-quality homes in the UK around 1.6 million.
 These factors cause a higher cost burden on the NHS.
-The upcoming private renters reform aims at making landlords responsible for maintaining properties in sound condition with no serious risks to the health and safety of tenants.
+The upcoming private renters reform aims at making mould-rules-for-landlords-and-agents'>landlords responsible for maintaining properties in sound condition with no serious risks to the health and safety of tenants.
 Councils will levy fines and use enforcement pilots to ensure compliance with the regulations.

 Putting a stop to No-Fault Evictions